Desventuradas Islands: Discovery

+The islands as part of the Kingdom of Chile

+The San Félix and San Ambrosio Islands of the Desventuradas Archipelago, as well as Easter Island, are mentioned by the abbot Giovanni Ignazio Molina as part of Chilean territory in his work Compendio de la historia geográfica, natural y civil del reyno de Chile (1788), and therefore are considered part of the territory inherited by Chile under the principle of uti possidetis iuris.

+20th century

 San Felix played a part in the Falklands War.
 In May 1982, the Chilean government allowed an RAF Nimrod R1 to fly signals reconnaissance sorties from the island, gathering information on Argentine Air Force movements.

 Ecology

 Vegetation of the larger islands is a miniature mosaic of matorral, barren rock, various sizes of trees, and shrubs mixed with ferns and perennial herbs.
-Thamnoseris lacerata is an endemic shrub species.
+Sonchus laceratus is an endemic shrub species.
 The large islands, San Félix and San Ambrosio, are home to a critical WWF recognized temperate forest biome.

 The marine fauna shares close affinities with the south Pacific and the central Pacific, more so than with the nearing South America.
 This is partly due to the Humboldt Current, which helps create a powerful biogeographic barrier between these islands and South America.

 There are no permanent sources of fresh water on any of the islands.
 Vertebrates inhabiting both of the largest islands are limited to birds.
 Ten species of marine birds and one land bird species, some of them endangered, make their nests on or visit the islands.
 The island group has been recognised as an Important Bird Area (IBA) by BirdLife International because it is a breeding site for large numbers of Masatierra petrels.

+Geology

 List of islands and location

 The Desventuradas Islands, from east to west: